Instant Pot Minestrone Soup is one of easiest, tastiest and healthiest soups you can make in a flash.

 Follow all instructions and cook for 2 whistles in the pressure cooker.
 Wait 5 minutes and manually release pressure by carefully lifting the pressure weight.

 ★ Have you tried this recipe?
 We love your feedback!
 Please click on the stars ★ in the recipe card to rate!

 This is my pressure cooker 'pour-and-start' recipe for Minestrone Soup.
-It's delicious and healthy, its the colorful blend of hearty vegetables, earthy broth and fiber-rich northern beans.
-I add my own twist by adding quinoa to it, and that makes it a great one-pot meal!
+It's delicious, healthy and a colorful blend of hearty vegetables, earthy broth and fiber-rich northern beans.
+I add my own twist by adding quinoa to it, and that makes it a great one-pot gluten-free meal!

 - 2 tablespoons extra virgin olive oil

 - 1 can Northern Beans or your favorite beans, rinsed and drained